 All of this would be exploitation trash if it were not for director Ferroni’s well-developed morbid aesthetics.
 The basic “save one woman by exsanguinating another” idea had been done to death in films like She Demons before Eyes Without a Face suggested that such trashy pulp could become surreal art.
 Mill of the Stone Women sets a fantastic stage with the strange architecture of the Mill interior and the carillon.
-Expressive lighting creates images that animate and elevate the drama.
+Expressive lighting adds to the excitement.
 There’s nothing crude about the delicate use of color to support the performances.

-Scilla Gabel is the film’s focus.
-She’s a ravishing Italian who served as Sophia Loren’s stand-in before using plastic surgery to find her own look (more thoughts of Les Yeux sans Visage).
+Scilla Gabel is the focus of all this mayhem.
+The ravishing Italian served as Sophia Loren’s stand-in before using plastic surgery to find her own look (more thoughts of Les Yeux sans Visage).
 Gabel’s full body contrasts with a face that’s all bone structure — her skin seems more tightly stretched across her cheeks than that of Barbara Steele.
 She’s a lean vixen with hungry, haunted eyes.
-Between Gabel, Steele and Dahlia Lavi (The Whip and the Body) we get a full spectrum of exotic horror heroines.
+Between Gabel, Steele and Dahlia Lavi (The Whip and the Body) the ‘sixties gave us a full spectrum of exotic horror heroines.

-Our handsome hero Pierre Brice is a good enough actor to give Hans some needed complexity.
+Our handsome hero Pierre Brice is a good enough actor to lend Hans some needed complexity.
 Brice is better known for playing Winnetou the Indian in a series of German Westerns.
-His Hans can’t resist Elfi’s invitation and feels he’s betrayed both her and Liselotte.
+His Hans can’t resist Elfi’s invitation and feels that he has betrayed both women.
 He looks suitably frazzled when given Dr. Bolen’s tranquilizer — what is it, LSD? — and is outraged to discover the full depth of the medical conspiracy.